NarsilDev/digital-ocean-articles/kubernetes-security.md

 ping <^>dmz-test_IP_address<^>
     ```

 4. The ping will succeed this time, because the new network policy has no egress restrictions.
-Stop the request pressing **Ctl+C** and take note of `network-test` IP address:
+Stop the ping command pressing **Ctl+C** and take note of `network-test` IP address:

     ```super_user
 [environment third]